-It was determined that a culvert providing drainage under our fire road must be replaced with a larger 4' diameter culvert.
-We applied to the D of A EQIP Program for this replacement in 2007 but were too late to be awarded funds in 2008.
-We then contacted the Stilliguamish Indian Tribe and they have agreed to also fund the replacement culvert in 2009.
-We have a letter guaranteeing the replacement in 2009 and wish to use this when applying for a harvest FPA permit for a summer 2008 harvest.
+In 2008, it was determined that a culvert providing drainage under our fire road must be replaced with a larger 4' diameter culvert.
+We applied to the D of A EQIP Program for this replacement and received 2009 funds.
+We are very pleased with the culvert, its installation and the positive effect on a tributary to Jordan Creek.

 Understory plants include Vine Maple, Salmonberry, Bracken and Sword Fern, Deer Fern, Trillium, Red Elderberry, Red Huckleberry, trailing and Himalayan Blackberry, Hemlock and Western Red Cedar saplings.
 Stand 2 is providing good wildlife habitat, but is not approaching its timber productivity capabilities.
-We have no short term plans to harvest the conifers in this stand.